baconjs/bacon.js/README.md

 `Bacon.constant(x)` creates a constant property with value x.

-`property.onValue(f)` subscribes a given handler function to the property.
-Function will be called for each new value in the stream, as well as for the current value (if any) at the time of calling onValue.
-This is the simplest way to assign a side-effect to a property.
-The handler will get actual property values only, instead of Event objects.

 `property.subscribe(f)` subscribes a handler function to property.
 If there's a current value, an `Initial` event will be pushed immediately. `Next` event will be pushed on updates and an `End` event in case the source